-Between the in-person events, long-distance learning content will be offered monthly to maintain interaction of the cohort and to introduce topics of importance to academic health sciences library leadership.
-Webinars are presented by fellow/mentor pairs with opportunity for all fellows to undertake activities and participate in discussion with the cohort.
+Between the in-person events, long-distance learning content will be offered to maintain interaction of the cohort and to introduce topics of importance to academic health sciences library leadership.
+Fellows and mentors are involved in developing and facilitating the virtual session topics.